A Travel Price Comparison for United States of America Dallas vs. Seattle for Vacations, Tours, and Honeymoons

 Which is Bigger, Dallas or Seattle?

-Dallas is bigger, and its population is about 2.1 times larger than the population of Seattle.
-When comparing the population of Dallas vs. Seattle, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Dallas has a larger population, and is about 2 times larger than the population of Seattle.
+When comparing the sizes of Dallas and Seattle, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Dallas or Seattle?